Tuition & Funding

 - All course material

-Tuition does not include airfare or any other transportation to or from module locations.
+Tuition does not include airfare or any other transportation costs to or from residency locations.

-A $4,000 deposit is due within 10 business days of acceptance into the program.
-The remainder will be due in three installments of $27,000, six weeks prior to the start of Modules 1, 2 and 3:
+A $5,000 non-refundable deposit is due within 10 business days of acceptance into the program.
+The remainder will be due in three installments prior to the start of Modules 1, 2 and 3.
+Installment dates for 2020-2021:

 For information on how to make payments, visit McMaster’s Student Accounts & Cashiers website.